azamsharp/azamsharp.github.io/_posts/2025-01-23-filtering-swiftdata-models-using-enum.md

 > This behavior is a limitation of SwiftData, as it does not inherently recognize the need to map the `rawValue` of the `expenseType` enum to its corresponding database column.

-The solution is to replace the `ExpenseType` property in the `ExpenseItem` model with an `Int` to directly store the raw value of the enum.
+The solution is to use the rawValue of the `ExpenseType` instead of the enum itself.

 The updated implementation is shown below:

-Let me know if you'd like the example code included as well!

 ``` swift
 @Model